matejsvajger/laravel-distillery/README.md

 }
 ```

-By default you will get a paginated response of 10 items.
-You can adjust the default limit in config.
+By default you will get a paginated response of 15 items.
+This is the default Eloquent model value on `$perPage` property.
+You can adjust it the standard way or set a default value in distillery model config.

 To add pagination links to the view call `$products->links();` in your blade template: